 For example, below are some of the different ways a prospective student might have learned about our fictional State University, examined alongside the different reasons why they visited your website:

-For instance, we can see that of the prospective students who learned about State University via an ‘online search’, over half of them are looking to apply.
+For instance, we can see that of the prospective students who were referred to State University via an online search, a notable proportion of them were looking to apply.
 This could indicate that State U should optimize its SEO strategy to focus on application-related content.